Tennessee Supreme Court Rule 31 Listed Family and Civil Mediator

 Black Enterprise Magazine

-Chuck spent over 20 years as Director and V.P. of Human Resources in the healthcare industry.
+Chuck is a member of Kappa Alpha Psi and has spent over 20 years as Director and V.P. of Human Resources in the healthcare industry.

 “My services are based on the belief that my clients’ needs are of the utmost importance.
 I am committed to meeting those needs.
 As a result, a high percentage of my business is from client referrals.